civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(3)** Paragraph 152.14(2)(b) of the Act is replaced by the following:

-    for the care of one or more new-born or adopted children as a result of a single pregnancy or placement is, **in accordance with the election under section 152.05**, 35 **or 61**.
+    for the care of one or more new-born or adopted children as a result of a single pregnancy or placement is, in accordance with the election under section 152.05, 35 or 61.

   **(4)** Subsection 152.14(4) of the Act is replaced by the following:

-    **(4)** If a claim is made under this Part in respect of a child or children referred to in paragraph (2)(b) and a claim is made under section 23 in respect of the same child or children, the maximum number of weeks of benefits payable under this Act in respect of the child or children is, **in accordance with the election under section 152.05**, 35 **or 61**.
+    **(4)** If a claim is made under this Part in respect of a child or children referred to in paragraph (2)(b) and a claim is made under section 23 in respect of the same child or children, the maximum number of weeks of benefits payable under this Act in respect of the child or children is, in accordance with the election under section 152.05, 35 or 61.

   **(5)** Subsection 152.14(5.2) of the Act is replaced by the following:

-    **(5.2)** Even if more than one claim is made under this Act, at least one of which is made under section **152.062** — or even if more than one certificate is issued for the purposes of this Act, at least one of which is issued for the purposes of section **152.062** — for the same reason and in respect of the same critically ill **adult**, the maximum number of weeks of benefits payable under this Act in respect of **that adult** is **15** weeks during the period of 52 weeks that begins on the first day of the week referred to in paragraph **152.062(3)(a)**.
+    **(5.2)** Even if more than one claim is made under this Act, at least one of which is made under section 152.062 — or even if more than one certificate is issued for the purposes of this Act, at least one of which is issued for the purposes of section 152.062 — for the same reason and in respect of the same critically ill adult, the maximum number of weeks of benefits payable under this Act in respect of that adult is 15 weeks during the period of 52 weeks that begins on the first day of the week referred to in paragraph 152.062(3)(a).

 ### Section 252